chaoticgd/ghidra-emotionengine-reloaded/README.md

 ### 7-Zip returned unsupported method

 Modern versions of PCSX2 store save states using zstd compression, which Ghidra's zip implementation doesn't support.
-To work around this you have to add `SavestateZstdCompression=disabled` to the `EmuCore` section of your `PCSX2_vm.ini`.
+To work around this you have to change `SavestateZstdCompression` to `false` in the `EmuCore` section of your `%USERPROFILE%/Docuements/PCSX2/inis/PCSX2.ini`.

 ### Decompilation fails for some functions